 “He had, in fact, though his sisters were now doing all they could for him, by calling him ‘poor richard,’ been nothing better than a thick-headed, unfeeling, unprofitable Dick Musgrove, who had never done any thing to entitle himself to more than the abbreviation of his name, living or dead.”Persuasion, Ch 6

-And then her youngest, two daughters, one so impulsive and willful that she suffers a great fall that could have killed her (a very hard bit of moral education which changes her as profoundly as Marianne was changed… and leads to marriage).
-Yet while Mrs. Musgrove is a bad but loving mother, we see that Mrs Charles Musgrove is a bad and selfish mother.
-When little Charles is convalescing after his fall, with a broken collarbone and spinal injury, his father decides he’s going out for dinner at his parents house, the narrator (Jane) justifies his actions:
+One of Mrs Musgrove’s young daughters was so impulsive and willful that she suffers a great fall that could have killed her was a very hard bit of moral education which changes her as profoundly as Marianne was changed… and leads to marriage.
+Yet while Mrs Musgrove is a bad but loving mother, we see that Mrs Charles Musgrove is a bad and selfish mother.
+When little Charles is convalescing after his fall, with a broken collarbone and spinal injury, his father decides he’s going out for dinner at his parents’ house, the Jane justifies his actions:

 “The child was to be kept in bed, and amused as quietly as possible; but what was there for a father to do?
 This was quite a female case, and it would be highly absurd in him, who could be of no use at home, to shut himself up.”Persuasion, Ch 7